 Caregiver interventions have been proven to improve caregiver coping and reduce caregiver depression and burden.
 Caregiver support also benefits the PWD.
-It is important to recognize that caregivers too need caring.
+It is important to recognise that caregivers too need care.
 The GP has an indispensable role in holistic dementia care.
-We need to make strides towards a more proactive role by GPs in dementia care in Singapore.
+As GPs in Singapore take up more proactive roles in dementia care in Singapore, the importance of this role cannot be over-emphasised.